Mediator accreditation in Australia

-Resolution Institute Advanced Mediation Accreditation distinguishes you from mediators with less experience, giving you a competitive edge.
+Resolution Institute Advanced Mediation Accreditation distinguishes you as a mediator with extensive experience, giving you a competitive edge.

 To apply for advanced accreditation:

-- You need NMAS accreditation.
-If you don't we may be able to take your training and other mediation qualifications into account.
+- You generally need NMAS accreditation.
+If you don't, we may be able to take your training and other mediation qualifications into account.
 To apply for recognition of prior learning contact us.

 - With your application you will need to provide:

 - Adequate proof of completion of 250 hours of mediation in the 3 years prior to this application.

 - Written evaluations of at least 10 parties, or their advisers, showing that your mediation demonstrated a high level of competence in the process.
 You can use your own feedback form or ours:

 - You will need to complete a professional conversation assessment with a Resolution Institute assessor where you will provide evidence about how you demonstrate the competencies for advanced accreditation.